Drives#

 Current-Vector Control#

-These examples are for current-vector control of induction and synchronous machines.
-The magnetic saturation model of an induction machine is also demonstrated (2.2-kW induction motor, saturated) as well as computation of control lookup tables for synchronous machines (5-kW PM-SyRM, flux maps from SyR-e).
+These examples are for current-vector control (CVC) of induction and synchronous machines.
+The magnetic saturation model of an induction machine is also demonstrated (2.2-kW saturated IM, CVC) as well as computation of control lookup tables for synchronous machines (5.1-kW saturated PM-SyRM, CVC).

 V/Hz Control#

-These examples demonstrate observer-based V/Hz control for synchronous machines [5] and induction machines [6].
-The example 2.2-kW PMSM, 2-mass mechanics demonstrates the use of a two-mass mechanics model.
-Furthermore, the examples 2.2-kW induction motor, diode bridge and 2.2-kW induction motor, LC filter show operation of an induction machine under pure open-loop V/Hz control with a diode front-end rectifier and with an LC filter, respectively.
+These examples demonstrate observer-based V/Hz (O-V/Hz) control for synchronous machines [5] and induction machines [6].
+The example 2.2-kW IPMSM, 2-mass mechanics, O-V/Hz control demonstrates the use of a two-mass mechanics model.
+Furthermore, the examples 2.2-kW IM, diode bridge, V/Hz control and 2.2-kW IM, LC filter, V/Hz control show operation of an induction machine under pure open-loop V/Hz control with a diode front-end rectifier and with an LC filter, respectively.

 References